Is the essence of a quantum game captured completely in the original classical game?: Quantum Hawk-Dove Game

-We now establish that using a random mixed strategy on a maximally entangled state in a quantum game scenario yields a solution and payoff's which cannot be replicated in the classical Hawk-Dove game.
-Let $|\psi_{in}\rangle$ be a maximally entangled state represented by-
+We now establish that using a random strategy on a maximally entangled state in a purely quantum game scenario yields a solution and payoffs which cannot be replicated in the classical Hawk-Dove game.
+Let $|\psi_{in}\rangle$ be a maximally entangled state represented by:

-If Alice plays Hawk($I$), with probability $p$ and Dove($X$) with probability $(1 - p)$ and Bob uses these operators with probability $q$ and $(1 - q)$, respectively, then the final density matrix of the bipartite system takes the form:
+{ Where, $|H\rangle = $, $|D\rangle = $ and $\hat{J}$ as defined in Eq.(\ref{Jop}).} If Alice plays quantum move $Q$, with probability $p$ and the miracle move $M$ with probability $(1 - p)$ and Bob uses these operators with probability $q$ and $(1 - q)$, respectively, then the final density matrix of the bipartite system takes the form: